shabanzd/debian_dependency_bazelizer/README.md

 * Package managers running as repository rules would no longer be needed.
 Meaning that dependencies wouldn't need to be installed over and over again in the early stages of each uncached build => more efficient builds.

+* Bazel will be aware of all the versions being resolved => a more reliable and resilient bazel cache.

 * Bazel would build a strict dependency subgraph for each dependency, and even provide a lock file representing these subgraphs => Easier and more reliable Software Bill Of Material (SBOM) for the modules.

-* The input to actions are now `bzlmod`s representing individual debian/python dependencies, and not a third-party-package-manager lock file representing the entire debian/python dependency graph as one input.
+* The input to actions are now `bzlmod`s representing individual dependencies, and not a third-party-package-manager lock file representing the entire dependency graph as one input.
 This allows for a more granual builds.

 ### How can we make that happen?